-An individual who has been officially accepted by a Regional Health Authority to receive one or more home health or home support services in his/her place of residence (e.g. private residence, assisted living residence), at an alternative health delivery location (e.g. community health office) or at a location that meets the client's needs (e.g. school, public place); and whose person identifiable data is recorded in the registration or information system of the Regional Health Authority and to whom a unique identifier is assigned to record and track services.
-Examples include individuals receiving home health services such as the treatment of acute conditions, maintenance of chronic health conditions, rehabilitation to improve functional abilities, etc. and/or home support services such as homemaking, home maintenance, personal care and respite services (provincially defined).
+An individual who has been officially accepted by an RHA to receive one or more home health or home support services in his/her place of residence (e.g. private residence, assisted living residence), at an alternative health delivery location (e.g. community health office) or at a location that meets the client's needs (e.g. school, public place) and whose personal identifiable data is recorded in the registration or information system of the RHA and to whom a unique identifier is assigned to record and track services.
+Examples include individuals receiving home health services such as the treatment of acute conditions, maintenance of chronic health conditions, rehabilitation to improve functional abilities, etc. and/or home support services such as homemaking, home maintenance, and personal care and respite services (provincially defined).

-This category excludes outreach services provided by hospital or community-servicesbased health professionals (e.g. home dialysis services provided by hospital staff, mental health services provided by the staff of a mental health outreach program).
+This category excludes outreach services provided by hospital or community-services-based health professionals (e.g. home dialysis services provided by hospital staff, mental health services provided by the staff of a mental health outreach program).